Normal People Scare Me: Contents

 The documentary's purpose is to educate the public to gain an understanding of autism.
-Taylor Cross interviews autistic boys and girls between the ages of 9 to 19, and asks them to describe their perspective on the world and to share their thoughts.
+Taylor Cross interviews autistic boys and girls between the ages of 9 and 19, and asks them to describe their perspective on the world and to share their thoughts.
 The youngest autistic child to appear in the film is a boy named Ricky, and the oldest at age 19 shares the same name as the co-director, Taylor.
 An autistic boy named Brian appears in the film and voices frustration due to experiencing teasing from girls at his school.
 Brian's sister Elizabeth also appears in the film – she communicates with her brother in a language only the two of them comprehend.
 Cross also interviews parents of children with autism, including surfer Izzy Paskowitz.
 In addition, Cross interviews the dean of the film program at New York University.

 Cross asks subjects in the film: "Do you like having autism?".
 One middle school girl responds "I feel okay.
 It makes things hard for me that might be easy for others."
 A little boy tells Cross: "Everyone's good at their own things."
 An autistic woman tells Cross "Yes, I do.
 Because why should I not--why should I feel bad about something I can't really change?
 I might as well look at the good things about it."
 Another boy says to Cross "I don't like being autistic", and when Cross asks why, the boy responds: "Because it's hard for me to have changes and all the other stuff."
 A woman states to Cross of her experiences with autism: "I cry, I scream, I wish to God I wasn't different and I didn't have to struggle with everything ...", and a boy tells him of the negative aspects of the condition: "The bad thing about autism is that it gets hard to understand other people and to understand what people say and what--what other people try to tell me to do and how to explain me better."